olewsaa/Yacht-computer/pat/README.md

 and chart plotter.
 The chart plotter GPS provide all needed data to fulfill gpsd's needs.
 It want a bit more data than just time/lat/long.

-Editing the gpsd config file at /etc/defaults/gpsd will enable gpsd to receive it's GPS data from OpenPlotter instead of a USB GPS.
+Editing the gpsd config file at /etc/defaults/gpsd (in this repo) will enable gpsd to receive it's GPS data from OpenPlotter instead of a USB GPS.
 OpenPlotter must be configured to export these NMEA183 sentences.